 We use your personal data to market our services and products by phone, mail and email and this processing is conducted on the basis of our legitimate interests in providing our members with support.
 You can change your preferences on this marketing activity by contacting our Marketing Department.

-We, with your consent, share data with third party product providers and partners for the purpose of them receiving feedback on events you may attend and so that they can provide you with further information on products or services that may be of interest to you.
+We share data with third party product providers and partners for the purpose of them receiving feedback on events you may attend and so that they can provide you with further information on products or services that may be of interest to you.

 To keep you safe at events